Sovereign Press

-Sovereign Press, Incorporated is a publisher and distributor of role-playing games based in Lake Geneva, Wisconsin.
+Sovereign Press, Incorporated was a publisher and distributor of role-playing games based in Lake Geneva, Wisconsin.
 It was founded in 1998 by Margaret Weis and Don Perrin and is one of two companies that Weis owns.

 Games produced

 Sovereign Press released the Sovereign Stone role-playing game, based on the Sovereign Stone novels, by Larry Elmore and Don Perrin and had the license from Wizards of the Coast to release new Dragonlance role-playing products.
 The publishing of fiction set in the Dragonlance milieu is still handled by Wizards of the Coast.